How to Transfer Your Pattern To Stained Glass

 What should you make your stained glass pattern out of?

-Let’s discuss using paper, cardstock, vinyl, laminate & what markers to use too.
+Let’s discuss using paper, cardstock, vinyl, laminate, what markers to use, and which ones are easiest to transfer your pattern to stained glass.

 Paper & Cardstock